Why You Need Fallback Methods When Biometric Authentication Fails

 The Importance of Protecting Your Backup Information

 Just like your biometric data, your backup information – passwords, PINs, and security question answers – is highly sensitive and needs careful protection.
-If someone gains access to these, they could potentially bypass your biometric security and get into your accounts.
+If someone gains access to these, they could potentially bypass your biometric security and access your accounts.
 Think of your backup information as a master key; it must be guarded diligently.

 Avoiding Common Mistakes That Could Put You at Risk

-Your Role in Keeping Your Digital Access Safe
+Your Role in Maintaining Digital Access Security